-Click the Version Number of any listed uploads to manage that upload.
-For more information, see Managing Versions on page 362.
+Click the version number of a listed upload to manage that upload.
+For more information, see Managing Versions on page 399.

 Note: Push Upgrades is available for patches and major upgrades.
-Registered ISV partners can request Push Major Upgrade functionality by logging a case in the Partner Community.
+Registered ISV partners can request Push Major Upgrade functionality.
+Log a support case in the Salesforce Partner Community.
+For product, specify Partner Community & AppExchange.
+For topic, specify Security Review.

-The versions table displays the following package attributes (in alphabetical order):
+The versions table displays the package attributes (in alphabetical order).

 Attribute Description Action Lists the actions you can perform on the package.
-The possible actions are: Deprecate: Deprecates a package version.
+The possible actions are: • Deprecate -Deprecates a package version.
 Warning: Users can no longer download or install this package.
 However, existing installations continue to work.
-Undeprecate: Enables a previously deprecated package version to be installed again.
+Undeprecate-Enables a previously deprecated package version to be installed again.
 Status The status of the package.
 The possible statuses are: Released: The package is Managed - Released.

-Attribute Description Beta: The package is Managed - Beta.Deprecated: The package version is deprecated.
-Version Name The version name for this package version.
+Beta: The package is Managed - Beta.
+Deprecated: The package version is deprecated.
+Version Name The version name for this package.
 The version name is the marketing name for a specific release of a package.
-It is more descriptive than the Version Number.
+It's more descriptive than Version Number.

 Version Number The version number for the latest installed package version.
-The format is majorNumber.minorNumber.patchNumber , such as 2.1.3.
+The format is majorNumber.minorNumber.patchNumber, such as 2.1.3.
 The version number represents a release of a package.
-The Version Name is a more descriptive name for the release.
+Version Name is a more descriptive name for the release.
 The patchNumber is generated only when you create a patch.
-If there is no patchNumber , it is assumed to be zero (0).
+If Attribute Description there's no patchNumber, it's assumed to be zero (0).
+Version Number format is majorNumber.minorNumber.patchNumber, such as 2.1.3.
+The version number represents a release of a package.
+Version Name is a more descriptive name for the release.
+The

-Viewing Patch Development Organizations
+View Patch Development Orgs

-Every patch is developed in a patch development organization, which is the organization where patch versions are developed, maintained, and uploaded.
-To start developing a patch, first create a patch development organization.
-See Creating and Uploading Patches on page 354.
-Patch development organizations permit developers to change existing components without causing incompatibilities between existing subscriber installations.
+Each patch is developed in a patch development org, which is the org where patch versions are developed, maintained, and uploaded.
+To start developing a patch, create a patch development org.
+Create and Upload Patches Patch development orgs permit developers to change existing components without causing incompatibilities between existing subscriber installations.
 Click New to create a patch for this package.

-The Patch Organizations table lists all the patch development organizations created.
-It lists the following attributes (in alphabetical order):
+The Patch Organizations table lists all the patch development orgs created.
+It lists these attributes (in alphabetical order).

-Attribute Description Action Lists the actions you can perform on a patch development organization.
-The possible actions are: • Login : Log in to your patch development organization.
-Reset: Emails a new temporary password for your patch development organization.
-Administrator Username The login associated with the patch organization.
-Patching Major Release The package version number that you are patching.
+Attribute Description Action Lists the actions that you can perform on a patch development org.
+The possible actions are: • Login -Log in to your patch development organization.
+Reset-Emails a temporary password for your patch development org.
+Administrator Username The login associated with the patch org.
+Patching Major Release The package version number that you're patching.